MFR6340/theenglishextension.org/young-world-1/unit-3: apples and crisps.md

 <img src="https://imgur.com/BIkI5aV.png" width="25%" />

 A girl with cystic fibrosis loves to bake and wins a spot on baking challenge.
 A delicious story of overcoming a huge challenge.
-Compl  (940L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>
+Complete with recipes  (940L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Baking-Life-Amelie-Day-Vanessa-Curtis/9781496541383?ref=grid-view&qid=1673793543676&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1038920519" rel="nofollow"> Buy on Orell Füssli</a>